The Fullington Auto Bus Company Title VI Policy and Complaint Process

 Title VI Service Policy

-It is the intent of The Fullington Auto Bus Company to ensure full compliance with Title VI Regulations.
-The information below has been reviewed and adopted as policy by The Fullington Auto Bus Company Board of Directors; at board meeting of December 5, 2014.
+It is the intent of Fullington to ensure full compliance with Title VI Regulations.
+The information below has been reviewed and adopted as policy by the Fullington Board of Directors; at board meeting of December 5, 2014.

 Fixed Route Service Policy